ouifi/ouifi.dev/content/posts/choosing-good-primary-keys/index.md

 While we have primarily reviewed integer and UUID as potential primary key data types, they are obviously not the only ones you could select when designing an application.
 Other choices, continuing to consider the `users` table in particular, include username, or email.
 These are poor choices for primary key.
 Locking users to never be able to change their username or email is poor UX.
 Allowing users to change their username/email if either is the primary key is poor design.
 Migrating from username/email to a new primary key is a nightmare waiting to happen.

 ## Conclusion

+As a general rule of thumb, I would recommend using UUID for the user `id` column of any production-intended system.
+It may also be worthwile to use UUID for other sensitive `id` columns, or tables which could have > 2^64 rows.
+For other tables, there is not enough benefit to using UUID compared to the computational and storage overhead added.

+### Integer
+Pros:
+- smaller storage
+- ordered/sortable
+- simpler code
+Cons:
+- may have implicit meaning
+- opens up avenues of cyber attack
+- does not scale as well in distributed systems
+- must use the db sequence

+### UUID
+Pros:
+- unique across distributed system
+- native support in modern db's
+- can be created outside the db
+Cons:
+- large size increases storage and slows down operations
+- slightly more complex to use in code (must represent as a string)

 [^1]: We are using PostgreSQL in this example
 [^2]: `SERIAL` is PostgreSQL shorthand for `INTEGER AUTO INCREMENT`, which tells the system to set up all the boiler plate sequences and sequence relations for you.